 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Learn moreA Benjes hedge is a hedge made of deadwood, which is piled up from cuttings.
+Learn MoreA Benjes hedge is a hedge made of deadwood, which is piled up from cuttings.
 It differs from a deadwood fence, because a Benjes hedge is still planted.

 How can I plant my Benjes hedge?